drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### How to Influence a Reaction?
 *[nce]: New Chemical Entity: a compound not previously described.

-Because of their complexity, the chemist is less concerned with the energies of the products or the transition states, and is more interested in practical ways of influencing the reaction so it can be oriented towards the desired end products.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/how-to-influence-reaction-5dd921b2'><i class='fa fa-play' aria-hidden='true'></i></button>Because of their complexity, the chemist is less concerned with the energies of the products or the transition states, and is more interested in practical ways of influencing the reaction so it can be oriented towards the desired end products.
 The concrete parameters that the chemist can influence are for example the choice of the reactants, reagents, concentrations, temperature, catalyst, pH, solvent, etc...
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/influence_var.png){: loading=lazy }
 #### Reactant Choice

-Once a reaction has been selected it can be influenced by changing various experimental parameters - first and foremost, the choice of the reactants and reagents.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reactant-choice-3fc31eb9'><i class='fa fa-play' aria-hidden='true'></i></button>Once a reaction has been selected it can be influenced by changing various experimental parameters - first and foremost, the choice of the reactants and reagents.
 In the example below (molecules that are important in the discovery of EGF-R kinase inhibitors) the nature of the halogen in position 6 proved to be critical for enabling the reaction to take place.
 A fluorine atom in position 6 is easily displaced by primary and secondary amines, whereas chlorine in the same position cannot be displaced by amines or other nucleophiles.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.